 As a result, Education Choices magazine celebrates the diverse and plentiful nurseries, schools and universities that offer young people so many inspiring opportunities.
 We also want to showcase and highlight success stories and demonstrate how well young people are doing - even during a pandemic.
 Furthermore, we take great pleasure in sharing news about bursary and funding schemes that can support children from lower income families in accessing the same experiences as other children from more affluent backgrounds.

-To quote Sir Peter Lampl (Founder of the Sutton Trust): ‘Social mobility in Britain is low.
+Sir Peter Lampl (Founder of the Sutton Trust) states: ‘Social mobility in Britain is low.
 The educational opportunities and life chances of a child born today are strongly linked to their parents’ socio-economic background.
 This is the challenge we face.’
+We hope to support families from all backgrounds and to help close the learning gap.